 info

-If you’re not familiar, Materialize is an operational data warehouse, the functional complement to an analytical data warehouse.
-Whereas an analytical data warehouse lets you use SQL to analyze the past, an operational warehouse lets you write SQL to describe and drive future operations.
-The moment your data changes, an operational data warehouse reacts.
+If you’re not familiar, Materialize is an operational data store, the functional complement to an analytical data warehouse.
+Whereas an analytical data warehouse lets you use SQL to analyze the past, an operational store lets you write SQL to describe and drive future operations.
+The moment your data changes, an operational data store reacts.
 It will propagate the changes through a cascade of SQL views, maintained indexes, and downstream consumers.

 Today we’re launching a new way to get data into Materialize: Webhooks!
 This means that, in addition to streaming in data via Kafka and from Postgres databases via replication, you can also bring in a long tail of data from SaaS tools, platforms, services, really anything that lets you send data via HTTP POSTs.